 coupon sheet.
 If you are making monthly tuition payments, the coupon sheet should be used each

 month, October through May.
-Payments can be made by mail (check, money order, or credit card) or by phone (credit card only).
+Payments can be made online by clicking here, or by mail (check, money order, or credit card) or by phone (credit card only).
 If you do not make a payment by December, you will be sent a billing statement, and will continue to receive billing statements monthly thereafter, until payments are received.

 What are your lesson book policies?